St Martin’s Church and St Martin’s Church Tower

 By the way, did you know that peregrine falcons have been living in the St Martin's Tower for years?
 Their story is full of intrigue: adultery, fights, you name it.
 The feathered residents of St Martin's Tower are not to be trifled with.

-The tower will be open to the public again from 2 June 2022.
+The tower is open to the public again.

 Monday to Sunday from 10.00 to 17.00

 Book your tickets by clicking on this link.